awsdocs/amazon-redshift-developer-guide/doc_source/advisor-recommendations.md

 ORDER BY apex.service_class, maxes.d, maxes.dt_h;
 ```

 The `max_service_class_slots` column represents the maximum number of WLM query slots in the query queue for that hour\.
-If underutilized queues exist, implement the slot reduction optimization by [modifying a parameter group](https://docs.aws.amazon.com/redshift/latest/mgmt/managing-parameter-groups-console.html#parameter-group-modify), as described in the *Amazon Redshift Cluster Management Guide\.*
+If underutilized queues exist, implement the slot reduction optimization by [modifying a parameter group](https://docs.aws.amazon.com/redshift/latest/mgmt/managing-parameter-groups-console.html#parameter-group-modify), as described in the *Amazon Redshift Management Guide\.*

 **Implementation tips**
 + If your workload is highly variable in volume, make sure that the analysis captured a peak utilization period\.
 If it didn't, run the preceding SQL repeatedly to monitor peak concurrency requirements\.